 Protect Your Rights with an Experienced CPS Attorney

 If you are involved in a CPS investigation, please call us immediately.
 We have handled CPS cases for over 17 years, and have the experience you need in this critical moment.
 Applying common sense and trying to deal with a CPS investigation yourself is a bad idea.

 Many people believe that hiring an attorney will make them look guilty.
 Nothing is further from the truth.
 CPS generally expects parents to hire an experienced CPS attorney, and it is very common.

 An experienced CPS attorney can help you avoid mistakes that are common to parents facing the threats brought by CPS.

 If you need help with a CPS investigation, attorney Gerald Tadlock can help you navigate through this complex area of family law.
 It is important to move quickly when CPS enters your life.

-Please call 214-550-1122 or contact us to schedule a free consultation with an experienced family law attorney.
+Please call 214-550-1122 or contact us to schedule a PHONE consultation with an experienced family law attorney.